nickmatsnev/ddd/posts/mr-robot-season-3/index.md

 - to greenlight something
 - **minutiae** = precise details, small or trifling matters
 - **drowsy** = about to fall asleep
-- **a gumption** = the ability to decide what is the best thing to do in a particular situation, and to do it with energy and determination
+- **gumption** = the ability to decide what is the best thing to do in a particular situation, and to do it with energy and determination
 - **to intervene** = to interfere